pacopedraza/HackflightSim/README.md

 Do the following in your bash shell:

 <pre>
-% cd ~/Documents/UnrealProjects/HackflightSim
+% cd ~/Documents/Unreal Projects/HackflightSim
-% unrealbuild ./HackflightSim.Build.cs
+% unrealbuild HackflightSim.uproject
 </pre>

 Then launch UnrealEngineEditor and open <b>HackflightSim.uproject</b>.
 If you're asked about making